microsoft/code-with-engineering-playbook/automated-testing/container-testing/azdo-container-dev-test-release.md

 ## Build the Container

 The first step in container development, after creating the necessary Dockerfiles and source code, is building the container.
 Even the Dockerfile itself can include some basic testing.
-In our case, the code tests are performed when pushing the code to the repository origin, where it is then used to build the container.
+Code tests are performed when pushing the code to the repository origin, where it is then used to build the container.

 The first step in our pipeline is to run the `docker build` command with a temporary tag and the required build arguments: